-By Claire Heginbotham | Published on May 13, 2022
+By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

-I never liked baths; they were too hot, too sweaty, and a little boring.
+I never liked baths; they were too hot, too sweaty and a little boring.
 As a frequent traveler who seeks out thrilling adventures, even the best hot springs in the world didn't appeal to me.

 But as I became more interested in immersing myself in the unknown, I learned there's more to life than packed itineraries and frequent flier miles.
-As the writer Ann Lammot once said: "Almost everything will work again if you unplug it for a few minutes ... including you."
+As the writer Ann Lammott once said: "Almost everything will work again if you unplug it for a few minutes ... including you."

-Uplugging sounded nice, so I decided to give the healing waters of hot springs a try.
+I decided to give the healing waters of hot springs a try.
 My first experience was a little nerve-wracking, but within five minutes, the warm spring waters melted away my worries and left me feeling more relaxed than I'd been in years.
 The next day — and I'm not exaggerating — I felt and looked rejuvenated.

 Overnight, this adventure traveler was suddenly hooked on relaxing in hot springs.
+Read on to explore the best hot spring destinations across the globe.

-Exploring Famous Hot Springs And Vapor Caves
+Exploring Famous Hot Springs and Vapor Caves

 Japanese hot springs surrounded by fall leaves fall in Yamagata.
 Japan